 Ishii recommends a sulfate-free shampoo to protect this multi-tonal brown hair.
 “As for styling products, Bumble and bumble’s HIO Primer and Surf Foam Blow Dry Spray are musts before you blow dry.
 After the hair is dry, I would spray Dry Spun Finish to add more texture,” she adds.

 If you love subtle and smooth transitions, this hairstyle is sure to sweep you off your feet!
 This is also ideal on ladies who always have dark or black hair and now wanting to try blonde hair for the first time.
 Perfect on lengthy locks, this style incorporates depth easily.

 Light Brown With Natural Red Undertone

 Combining dark roots with white blonde ends is a marvelous way to create beautiful contrast and depth.
-The dimension that this light brown with blonde streaks makes is sure to work with any length of hair.
+This light brown hue with blonde streaks on dark hair makes a stunning dimension.
+It sure works with any length of hair.
 Styling is made easy as the hair already has an innate dimension to it!

 Golden Honey Highlights

 Light brown and blonde go so well together!
 This dark chocolate base melted into a light caramel hue is definitely noteworthy!
 Placing some pieces of caramel tones in front can frame the face and give a brightening effect that completes the whole look.